vladimirfedorov/mdwebsite/pages/home.md

 ### much faster

-@subsection three columns dark-background
+@subsection three columns dark-background text-strong

 - ### Fast

-  Deploy anywhere with a single command.
+  Deploy anywhere with a couple of commands.
+  Runs on the mighty Node.js platform.
   Ready to go in a minute.
-  Runs on the mighty node.js platform.

 - ### Simple